Shout and Sing

 Performed by: Bell-ringers from Smlednik

-Across Slovenia, bell chiming is a very common music practice.
-Its main purpose is to celebrate church holidays, however, bell chimers also get together at various events, such as bell chiming contests and gatherings, while also being active in bell chiming courses and cooperating with other musicians.
-Bell chiming tunes are of diverse music structures: the recorded track is a so-called flying tune, meaning that one bell is swung, while the bell chimers are sounding the others by hitting the clapper against the bell walls to create a rhythmic pattern.
+Across Slovenia, bell chiming is a very common musical practice.
+Its main purpose is to celebrate church holidays.
+However, bell chimers also get together at various events, such as bell chiming contests and gatherings, while also being active in bell chiming courses and cooperating with other musicians.
+Bell chiming tunes are of diverse musical structures: the recorded track is a so-called flying tune, meaning that one bell is swung, while the bell chimers are sounding the others by hitting the clapper against the bell walls to create a rhythmic pattern.
 The bell chimers from Smlednik have been fostering the tradition of bell chiming for decades.

 Sung by: Nediški puobi

 Nediški puobi originate in Veneto, where Slovenian and Italian spiritual cultures are typically intertwined.
-This is also clear from their jocular song I Saw Marjanca, which is part of Slovenian Veneto and Friuli music tradition.
-In Veneto, waltz is often danced to instrumental versions of folk melodies; likewise, they used to accompany I Saw Marjanca by dancing potresavka: a special type of waltz marked by shaking one’s body (Ramovš 1999: 201–202).
-The way the singers from the Nadiža Valley conduct their voices – particularly baritone – and sing, expresses the historical traces of choir tradition in their region.
+The connectedness of the two cultures is also clear from the ensemble’s jocular song I Saw Marjanca, which is part of Slovenian Veneto and Friuli musical tradition.
+In Veneto, the waltz is often danced to instrumental versions of folk melodies; likewise, they used to accompany I Saw Marjanca by dancing potresavka: a special type of waltz marked by shaking one’s body (Ramovš, 1999: 201–202).
+The way the singers from the Nadiža Valley conduct their voices – particularly baritone – and sing, expresses the historical traces of a choir tradition in their region.

 Recorded: Ljubljana, 29.
 6. 2000